 - Ship multiple items to one location.

 - Ship antiques, valuables, and fragile items or furniture using a White Glove service.

 - Disburse items following an estate sale.

-If you’re ready to tackle the task of disbursing heirlooms like antiques, furniture, artwork, fine china, or other memorabilia, TSI’s specialists can help you map out what is going where, ensure items that require special attention are well taken care of, and establish timelines for each shipment or move.
+If you’re ready to tackle the task of disbursing heirlooms like antiques, furniture, paintings, sculptures, fine china, or other memorabilia, TSI’s specialists can help you map out what is going where, ensure items that require special attention are well taken care of, and establish timelines for each shipment or move.
 Our network of carriers can help you get your treasured family heirlooms where they need to go.